The Simple Psychology of Happiness: Live The Life You Want

-We will begin with the Happiness Exercises, where you can have some serious fun with the 10 exercises.
-And you can download the audio's!
+We will begin with the Happiness Exercises (Or emotional resilience exercises), where you can have some serious fun with the 10 exercises.
+And you can download the audios!

 We then take a look at some of the theory behind the exercises, although this is kept simple and interesting, no scientific jargon.
 For example, most people are not aware that there is more than one kind of happiness.

-We are all born with an inbuilt bias towards negativity but you will learn to know when and how to overcome it in order to get happy.
+We are all born with an inbuilt bias towards negativity, in other words, we notice the bad stuff first.
+BUT you will learn to know when and how to overcome that bias in order to get happy.